Form

 Tonality/Motives

-As always, the piece is vaguely triadic, with lots of added tones in each triadic center.
-However, as is often the case with my pieces, I’ve selected a consistent method of tonal center movement: the main A theme is written over parallel 5ths moving down by half-steps in sections separated by minor 3rds.
-As an example, the opening of the piece begins in G major, with a half-step-wise progression downward to E major.
-There, the process begins again.
-Only when the progression arrives in B♭ do things “stop” — initially just for a somewhat extended spot before beginning again in G, then, for a longer stay as the tonal center for the B section.
+As always, the piece is vaguely triadic, with lots of added tones in each total center — though the 3rd in the triad is often absent, open 5ths are definitely a consistent thing.
+As is often the case with my pieces, I’ve selected a consistent method of tonal center movement.
+Here, the main theme is written over parallel 5ths moving down by half-steps, with thematic groupings of this movement in larger sections separated by minor 3rds.
+As an example, the opening of the piece begins in G, with a half-step-wise progression downward to E. There, the process begins again.
+Only when the progression arrives at B♭ do things “stop” — initially just for a slightly extended passage before beginning again in G, and then, when we get back to B♭, it enjoys a longer stay as an introduction to a “B” section, which stabilizes after one more half-step, at the key of A.

-The sparce open-5th introduction in the brass provides a small variation (a “pinching” of the 5th through a lowering of the higher pitch/raising of the lower pitch — both by half-steps), a small motivic idea that appears in accompanying figures elsewhere in the piece.
+The sparce open-5th introduction in the brass provides a small variation (a half-step “pinching” of the 5th through a raising of the G to A♭, and a lowering of the D to D♭) — a small motivic idea that appears in accompanying figures throughout the piece.

 Instrumentation

-The design of this ensemble was, for the most part, given to me by those instrumentalists available for the work’s premiere by the University of Kentucky New Music Ensemble.
-For this year (2026), the Ensemble included an entire 5-part string section, but there was an extra cellist also available, so I decided a solo part would serve.
-(I personally LOVE solo cello parts, so this was a serious opportunity!)
+The design of this ensemble was, for the most part, given to me, instrumentalists available for the work’s premiere by the University of Kentucky New Music Ensemble.
+For this year (2026), the Ensemble included an entire 5-part string section, but there was an extra cellist also available, so I decided a solo cello part would be fun.
+(I personally LOVE solo cello, so this was a great opportunity!)
 Some brass and woodwinds were also available, but I decided the open 5th sequences worked well for low brass (I use a trombone and F horn).
-A trumpet was added as a “foil” for the cello soloist, providing an idea for a B section which provides for playful interaction between the two instruments.
+A trumpet was added as a “foil” for the cello soloist, providing an idea for a section with playful interaction between the two instruments.

 Return to project home page.